easyapi-web/easyapi-web.github.io/docs/documents/debug.md

 **Debug**

-- Click <kbd>Code</kbd> > <kbd>Debug</kbd>, The script debug dialog will be open.
+- Click on <kbd>Code</kbd> > <kbd>Debug</kbd> from the menu.
+This will open the script debug dialog.

 ![debug](../asset/idea-debug.png)

 ---

-- Click`choose` to select debug target
+- Click on `choose` to select the debug target
-- Select the debug script type on the left.The script types available depend on 'JDK' support:In general`Groovy`/`JavaScript`/`General`
+- On the left-hand side, select the debug script type.
+The available script types depend on the support for the 'JDK'.
+Generally, they include `Groovy`/`JavaScript`/`General`.
-- The script will execute automatically while stops typing '3s', and displays the results below.
+- The script will automatically execute after a 3-second pause while typing and the results will be displayed below.
-- Tools/Context provided by the plug-in: [tools](/setting/tools.html)
+- The plug-in provides tools and context, which can be accessed through [tools](/setting/tools.html).

 ---

-By default, The selected context for the debug is 'class'.
+By default, the selected context for debugging is 'class'.
-If you need to debug other context, try reassign 'it' in the script header.
+If you need to debug a different context, you can reassign 'it' in the script header.

-For example, to debugg 'method' as follows:
+For example, to debug a 'method', use the following script

 ```groovy
 //Switch Context, now 'it' is the first method in the class